 Keen hikers can climb to the summit in around four hours, and return in three, making for a strenuous but manageable day trip.
 Even more than elsewhere in the Azores, though, the weather is very changeable around the mountain—so don’t expect conditions at the bottom to be the same at the top, and expect plans to have to change at a moment’s notice!

 It’s been three centuries since Pico last erupted, and historic lava flows have turned into fertile volcanic soil that makes the island particularly good for viticulture.
-Verdelho wine from Pico was exported throughout mainland Europe until the 19th century, and has made a comeback in recent years.
+Verdelho wine from Pico was exported throughout mainland Europe until the 19th century and has made a comeback in recent years.
 The Museu do Vinho is a good place to learn more about Pico’s wine history, and it can also arrange tasting tours.
-There’s more information about the museum, including opening hours, here (in Portuguese).

 Other than scaling a volcano, there are plenty of other things to do on the Azores’ second-largest island.
 From exploring the three-mile lava cave Gruta das Torres to going on whale-watching tours (April to October is the best time to see them), plus dozens of good spots to hike and swim, it’s easy to fill up a few days on Pico.

 You can fly there from São Miguel, or take ferries from neighboring islands.
 Accommodation becomes more expensive and fills up quickly in summer months, so book early or plan your trip for shoulder season.

 Flores means “flowers” in Portuguese, and rarely was a place so appropriately named.
 Even jaded Azoreans from other islands comment on the unspoiled natural surroundings, which was made a UNESCO biosphere reserve in 2009.